Orthodoxy and the Roman Papacy

 Ut Unum Sint and the Prospects of East-West Unity

-Adam A. J. DeVille is assistant professor of theology at the University of Saint Francis, Fort Wayne, Indiana.
+Adam A. J. DeVille is associate professor of theology at the University of Saint Francis, Fort Wayne, Indiana.